by Mike Ratliff

 Never fall for the concept that a fool is automatically shallow-minded or an illiterate ignoramus.
 He or she may be very well educated and sophisticated as the world sees them.
 However, according to God’s Word, he or she is a fool because they have forsaken the source of true wisdom in God in order to rely on their own (allegedly), self-sufficient, intellectual powers.
 These people are unteachable (Proverbs 10:8) and despise instruction (Proverbs 15:5).
 The wise man heeds counsel given him, but “The way of a fool is right in his own eyes” (Proverbs 12:15).
 The fool has utter self-confidence and imagines himself to be intellectually autonomous or superior.
 However, according to Proverbs 28:26 we learn that those who trust in their own hearts are fools.
 Also, in Proverbs 17:10 we see that a fool cannot think of himself as mistaken.
 He judges matters according to his own pre-established standards of truth and right, and thus his own thoughts always turn out in the long run to be correct.
 The fool is sure that he can rely on his own rational authority and intellectual scrutiny.
 “The fool bears himself insolently and is confident” (Proverbs 14:16), therefore, he utters his own mind (Proverbs 29:11).

 This applies when dealing with non-Christians in debate or even professing Christians who are obviously apostate or are in some sort of cult.
-As I went through that list above, I saw very clearly these would apply to someone who seriously mishandles God’s Word in order to twist it to support their own form unbiblical doctrines.
-We see this more and more as men such as Rob Bell attempts to use out-of-context passages from the Word of God to support his unbiblical view of the Wrath of God and the Doctrine of Hell.
-We see this with Rick Warren attempting to use the Word of God to try to make the church all about things it was never meant to be, such as meeting everyone’s felt needs, et cetera.
+As I went through that list above, I saw very clearly these would apply to someone who seriously mishandles God’s Word in order to twist it to support their own form of unbiblical doctrines.
+We see this more and more as professing Christians who are liberals attempt to use out-of-context passages from the Word of God to support their unbiblical view of the Wrath of God and the Doctrine of Hell for instance.

 The autonomous man is dull, stubborn, boorish, obstinate, and stupid.
 He professes himself to be wise, but from the opening of his mouth it is clear that he is “a fool.”
 According to Proverbs 17:28, his only wisdom would consist in keeping silent.
 “The heart of fools proclaims foolishness” (Proverbs 12:23), and the fool flaunts his folly (Proverbs 13:16).
 He eats up folly unrelentingly (Proverbs 15”14), pours it out (Proverbs 15:2), and returns to it like a dog to his vomit (Proverbs 26:11).
 He is so in love with his folly and so dedicated to it preservation that “It is better for a man to meet a bear robbed of her cubs, than a fool in his folly” (Proverbs 17:12).
 The fool does not really want to find the truth; he only wants to be self-justified in his own imaginations.
 While he may feign objectivity, “A fool hath no delight in understanding, but only that his heart may reveal itself” (Proverbs 18:2).
 He is committed to his own presuppositions and wishes to guard his autonomy.
 Thus he will not depart from evil (Proverbs 13:19).
 He shall not endure the judgment of God (Psalm 5:5).